behu-kea/dat20-classes/week-12/SQL 3 - Aggregate functions.md

 ## Nested query: Display all employees with a salary above the average

-As the results from queries are either or single values, we can utilize the results in queries.
+As the results from queries are either tables or single-value tables, we can utilize the results in queries.

 We can think of finding the result in a small sequence of steps: